 - A good cast iron pan.
 I actually have a few of these in different sizes.
 They last forever and heat evenly they are my number one must have for any from scratch home cook.

 - A great set of hight quality knives.
 If you buy quality knives you will have them forever and you will thank yourself every time you need to slice a nice cut of meat, sourdough bread or watermelon.
+I have had the set linked for 10 years and they are used every day and still work amazingly well and sharpen easily.

 - An enamel coated Dutch Oven.
 I have had mine for years and I use it for everything from roast to soup to homemade Bolognese, and even sourdough bread.